AR0E/ar0e.github.io/_pages/reading-list.md

     - An Elementary Introduction to the Geometry of Quantum States with Pictures - Avron, Kenneth
     - An Introduction to Spontaneous Symmetry Breaking - Beekman, Rademaker, Wezel
     - Possible Kinematics - Bacry, Levy-Leblond
+    - Emergence of fractal geometries in the evolution of a metabolic enzyme - Sendker

   - **Books**
     - The Tragicomical History of Thermodynamics - C. Truesdell